 This award is given in memory of Wib and June Justi, past National Grange Youth Directors.
 This award is intended to encourage youth and young adults to interact and serve the communities where they reside.
+Applications are due to the State Youth Director by June 1.
+One state winner will be selected and nominated for national recognition.
 Full details can be found in the National Grange Youth Program Guide.